KaiYin97/CrsisLLM/README.md

 # Inference
 For inference, please refer to /code/inference.py
 # Instruction
-You can use run_deepspeed.sh for training
+You can use run_deepspeed.sh for training.
 # Citation
 If you find this repository helpful, please consider citing:
 @article{yin2024crisissense,